Boris Johnson has flipflopped too many times.

-What finally doomed his candidacy to succeed David Cameron as Conservative Party leader and prime minister was an early-morning announcement on Thursday from Michael Gove, the justice secretary and his deputy on the leave campaign, that he would stand for the leadership himself.
+What finally doomed his candidacy to succeed David Cameron as Conservative Party leader and prime minister was an early-morning announcement on Thursday from Michael Gove, the justice secretary and Johnson’s deputy on the leave campaign, that he would stand for the leadership himself.

 Gove had been expected to back Johnson.
 Many of his allies had already come out in support of Johnson.